cocredo - company credit checks

 Bank Rate is the single most important interest rate in the UK (often referred to as the ‘Bank of England base rate’ or ‘the interest rate’).
 The next announcement on the latest interest rates will be on August 7th, where experts expect the rate to hold at 4.75%

-The Monetary Policy Committee (MPC) sets Bank Rate to keep inflation low and stable.
+The Monetary Policy Committee (MPC) sets Bank of England interest rates to keep inflation low and stable..

 The Bank Rate determines the interest rate we pay to commercial banks for holding money with us.
-It influences the rates those banks charge people to borrow or pay on their savings.
+It influences the rates that banks charge people to borrow or pay on their savings.

 1. Predictable Borrowing Costs